maize-genetics/phg_v2/docs/build_and_load.md

 ```

 This documentation will also assume that the PHGv2 application is
-placed in your system's `PATH` variable (_see installation
+placed in your system's `PATH` variable (_see the [installation
-documentation for further details_).
+documentation](installation.md) for further details_).

 ### Set up Conda environment
 Once you have downloaded the latest release of PHGv2 and have Conda
-installed (_see installation documentation_), you will first need to set up a
+installed (_see the [installation](installation.md) documentation_),
+you will first need to set up a Conda environment to accommodate the
-Conda environment to accommodate the necessary pieces of software for
+necessary pieces of software for alignment, compression, and storage.
-alignment and storage.
-Here is a list of essential pieces of
+Here is a list of essential pieces of software that will be installed
-software that will be installed in your Conda environment:
+in your Conda environment:

 | Software   | Purpose                                                    |
 |------------|------------------------------------------------------------|